Munsebum/AI-Project_A1/README.md

 # BIG-DATA-Project_A1
-for BIG DATA Project communication
+for BIG DATA Project communication and collaborate